jimasp/behave-vsc/README.md

 ## Features

-- Run or Debug behave tests, either from the test side bar or from inside a feature file.
+- Run or Debug behave tests, either from the test explorer or from inside a feature file.
   - Select to run/debug all tests, a nested folder, or just a single feature or scenario.
   - See failed test run result inside the feature file.
 (Full run results are available in the Behave VSC output window.)